d3designs/iOS-AdHoc/README.md

 # iOS AdHoc

-A super simple way to distribute your ad-hoc builds to authorized devices over the web.
+A super simple way to distribute your ad hoc builds to authorized devices over the web.

-Simply drag & drop your Ad-hoc ipa files to a sub-folder inside the `web/apps` directory and watch the app name, icon, and installation manifest be created from your App's ipa file.
+Simply drag & drop your ad hoc ipa files to a sub-folder inside the `web/apps` directory and watch the app name, icon, and installation manifest be created from your app's ipa file.

 If you want to release a new build, delete the app's ipa, png, and plist files and upload the new ipa file.
-(The web app will re-create the png and plist files automatically.)
+(The web app will recreate the png and plist files automatically.)

+You can create multiple folders (see Passwords below) for developers, testers, and end users.

 ## Screenshots
 ![Login Screen / Download Screen](screenshot.png)

 ## Requirements
 - Apache Web Server
-- SSL Certificate (Not self-signed)
+- SSL Certificate (Not self-signed, iOS Requirement)
-- PHP 5.3+
+- PHP 5.4+
 - Composer

 ## Installation

 1. [Download](https://github.com/d3designs/iOS-AdHoc/archive/master.zip) a fresh copy
-2. Install the [composer](https://getcomposer.org) dependancies with `composer install`
+2. Install the [composer](https://getcomposer.org) dependencies with `composer install`
 3. Create as many "password" sub-directories as you'd like in the `web/apps/` folder. (e.g. `web/apps/my-password/`)
 4. Copy your ipa files to the created sub-directory
 5. Point your Apache server to the `web/` directory